 Meanwhile, snack lovers should look for Lowcountry Kettle spicy pimento cheese potato chips and boiled or fried peanuts (the official snack of South Carolina).
 Pair these with Cocoa Academic’s mini Charleston Sweet Tea chocolate bars and Charleston Tea Plantation‘s Rockville Raspberry Tea, which you can find at local farmers’ markets.

 ^ PSA: This tea is particularly unique because 99% of tea consumed in America is grown in Asia, Africa, or South America.
-Charleston Tea Plantation, however, grows their tea locally on Wadmalaw Island, just a few miles south of Charleston.
+Charleston Tea Plantation, however, grows its tea locally on Wadmalaw Island, just a few miles south of Charleston.
 They offer trolley tours through their cypress grove plantation where they demonstrate how they make tea.

 King Street Shopping